-Middlebury artist Linda Pieri is returning to EPL for two classes this month.
+Middlebury artist Linda Pieri is returning to EPL for a class in February.

 Pieri usually works with acrylics, charcoal and graphite.
 On top of her own art, Pieri teaches classes to people of all ages, showing them the art of acrylic painting or graphite drawing.

 Participants will each have their own canvas and materials provided.

 Artists will have a slightly different version of Pieri’s painting in the end, with the ability to really make it their own, as each is supposed to be a piece of artwork that looks similar to the original painting, but not a replica.

 At 6 p.m. on Thursday, June 28, also at the Dunlap library, adults will follow along as Pieri leads them in making the painting “Black Stones with a Flower” during Coffee and Canvas.

 All materials will be supplied and once again, registration is required.